It is important for you to have regular eye examinations. This will ensure that your prescription is up to date and that your eyes remain healthy.

 Who is eligible for a free mobile eye test?

-Those who are entitled to a free NHS eye test, may also be eligible for a mobile eye test, in which a qualified optician comes to you for an examination, as opposed to you going to an optician.
+Those who are entitled to a free NHS eye test, may also be eligible for a mobile eye test, in which a qualified optician comes to you to examine your eyes, as opposed to you going to an optician.

 You are eligible for a mobile eye test if: